bitxwise/repository-splitter/README.md

 ```
 RepositorySplitter.exe

--r, --repo     Required.
+-r                  Required.
 Directory path for the repository to split.

--s, --srepo    Required.
-The name of the new repository that results from the
+-s                  Required.
+The name of the new repository that results
-               splitting.
+                    from the splitting.

--d, --dir      Required.
-Names of subdirectories to include in the new
+-d                  Required.
+Names of directories to include in the new
                     repository, separated by a space.
+Directories are
+                    expected to be relative paths from the repository root.

+--subdirectories    Whether the directories to include are at the subdirectory
+                    level.
 ```

 #### Example